Telegraph key: Double-lever paddles

-Insofar as iambic keying is a function of the electronic keyer, it is not correct, technically, to refer to a dual paddle key itself as "iambic", although this is commonly done in marketing.
+Insofar as iambic keying is a function of the electronic keyer, it is not technically correct to refer to a dual paddle key itself as being "iambic", although this is commonly done in marketing.
 A dual paddle key is required for iambic sending, which also requires an iambic keyer.
-But any single- or dual-paddle key can be used non-iambicly, without squeezing, and there were electronic keyers made which did not have iambic functions.
+But any single- or dual-paddle key can be used non-iambicly, without squeezing, and there were some early electronic keyers made which did not have iambic functions.